 In the vineyard

-This vineyard is located in the northern part of the Stellenbosch region and is 22 years old.
+The grapes for this wine is predominantly from a vineyard located in the northern part of the Stellenbosch region and is 24 years old.
 As is typical in our region, the alluvial soil in this vineyard contains a high proportion of decomposing granite which comes from the magnificent mountains which surround us.
-We have been experiencing an extended drought period in the Western Cape and 2018 marked the third year with very little rainfall.
-The winter before the harvest was cold but the summer was long and hot.
-This led to a small but concentrated crop, of very high quality.
-Especially for early ripening varieties like Pinotage.
-As usual, the grapes were harvested by hand early in the morning into 20kg lug boxes then transported to our cellar.
+Harvest was 10 days later and the crop smaller than 2020, but with better acidity.
+As usual, the grapes were harvested by hand early in the morning into 15kg lug boxes then transported to our cellar.

 In the cellar